jeffgcameron/ReadMeGenerator/README.md

     By Jeff Cameron

 ## Description
-THis application will produce a professional REAME.md file through the terminal.
+This application will produce a professional REAME.md file through the terminal.

 ## Table of Contents